-If applicable, graduate school tuition and fees (textbooks not included) at MTSU are listed below.
+MTSU Graduate school tuition and fees are listed below.
 In-state students pay in-state tuition and fees, and out-of-state students pay the e-rate in the two summer semesters when they are not on their supervised practice rotations and in-state tuition during the spring and fall semesters while they are in middle TN for their supervised practice rotations.
-Fees for the 2023-24 sessions were approximately:
+There is no tuition required for the NHC supervised practice portion of the DI.
+Fee schedules will be updated for 2025-2026 so please check the MTSU website for updated fees.
+Tuition and fees for the 2024-2025 sessions were approximately:

-Summer 2023 (9 credit hours, does not have to be completed in middle TN) \$5562 (for in-state interns) \$8064 (e-rate for out of state interns)
+Summer 2024 (9 credit hours) \$5562 (for in-state interns) \$8064 (e-rate for out of state interns)

-Fall 2023 (6 credit hours to be completed in middle TN) \$3708 (in-state and out-of-state interns)
+Fall 2024 (6 credit hours) \$3906 (in-state and out-of-state interns)